Rotki Usage Guide

 Reset assets database

-There is two options to reset assets database:
+There are two options to reset assets database:

 Purging data